Hanan Mohamed Al Kuwari

-Education
+Early life, education and career

 She studied at Brunel University in the United Kingdom, earning her PhD in healthcare management in 2002.

-Early career

 Al Kuwari has worked for the WHO, Reuters and as a freelance health reporter.

 She entered the field of healthcare management in 1996 by joining the Women's Hospital of Hamad Medical Corporation (HMC).

 Since 2007, she has maintained her position as a Managing Director of HMC.

+Forbes ranked Al Kuwari 2nd among Middle East's "Top 50 Healthcare Leaders 2022" and 8th among the "100 most powerful businesswomen in the Arab world" 2023.

 Current positions

 Al Kuwari currently holds the following positions: